 Also, if you co-sleep, the baby must sleep in the middle or by the wall.
 I didn’t think that one of our babies could roll over until I saw her doing it while asleep!

-Your 5-month-old baby might have become strong enough to support himself with his hands for a short period when placed on his tummy.
+- Your 5-month-old baby might have become strong enough to support himself with his hands for a short period when placed on his tummy.
 Crawling is now only a few months away!
 Here is a fun poll on when babies started to crawl and what style.

-- If standing up, he is may be jumping like crazy.
+- If standing up, your baby is maybe jumping like crazy.

 - Some babies also learn how to move objects between their hands and also love using toys to pound that floor or table.

-At 5 months, babies are passionate people and show it.
-Your baby may reach his arms for you when you come to pick him up and may kiss you all over your face if he gets the opportunity.
-He may also cry in protest if you disappear out of his sight.
+- At 5 months, babies are passionate people and show it.
+Your baby may reach her arms for you when you come to pick her up and may kiss you all over your face if she gets the opportunity.
+She may also cry in protest if you disappear out of her sight.

 - Just as he is passionately in love with his dear ones, the 5-month-old may start being more reserved when it comes to strangers.
 This will only increase during the next few months.
 Respect your baby’s feelings and protect him against (for him) unknown people who wants to carry him if he doesn’t seem to enjoy it.

 5-month-old babies love hearing different sounds as well as seeing funny faces.
 This is a great way to play with your 5-month-old!

 Singing and dancing is also popular.

 Go to a playground and place your baby in an infant swing.
-Chances are he will love swinging.
+Chances are he/she will love swinging.
 You’ll have to find a swing with a high back to support your baby’s back and head.
 And no hard pushes!